personal shopper

 What impressed us: Like the Branton table, the Miles table has rounded legs and edges, which is one reason we deemed it the best pick for families.
 Accidents tend to happen frequently if you have small children, but at least they won’t run into any sharp corners.
 What’s more, the Miles model is contract-grade, so it can stand up to heavy traffic without becoming worn down.

-Built-in leg levelers mean you’ll also never experience wobbling, while the “Toasted Oak” finish lends a warm, inviting ambiance to the otherwise grand piece.
+Built-in leg levelers mean you’ll also never experience wobbling, while the “Toasted Oak” finish lends a warm, inviting ambience to the otherwise grand piece.
 And, should you want to add seating for extended relatives, the included drop-in leaf lets you do that.

 What we love